WildCodeSchool/js-poo-heracles-labour-1/README.md

 ![instructions](instructions.png)

-🎁 BONUS: create a new 'isAlive ()' method to help you optimize the code.
+🎁 BONUS: create a new `isAlive ()` method to help you optimize the code.

 ## Conclusion